catamphetamine/webpack-isomorphic-tools/README.md

 It does exactly as it says: it refreshes everything on page reload when you're in development mode.
 And to leverage this feature you need to use dynamic module loading as opposed to static one through `import`s.
 This can be done by `require()`ing your assets, and not at the top of the file where all `require()`s usually go but, say, inside the `reder()` method for React components.

-I also read on the internets that ES6 also supports dynamic module loading and it looks something like this:
+I also read on the internets that ES6 supports dynamic module loading too and it looks something like this:

 ```javascript
 System.import('some_module')